Atrial natriuretic peptide: Structure

 ANP is a 28-amino acid peptide with a 17-amino acid ring in the middle of the molecule.
 The ring is formed by a disulfide bond between two cysteine residues at positions 7 and 23.
 ANP is closely related to BNP (brain natriuretic peptide) and CNP (C-type natriuretic peptide), which all share a similar amino acid ring structure.
 ANP is one of a family of nine structurally similar natriuretic hormones: seven are atrial in origin.

 Production

 ANP is synthesized as an inactive preprohormone, encoded by the human NPPA gene located on the short arm of chromosome 1.
 The NPPA gene is expressed primarily in atrial myocytes and consists of 2 introns and three exons, with translation of this gene yielding a high molecular mass 151 amino acid polypeptide known as preproANP.
-The preprohormone is activated via post-translational modification that involves cleavage of the 25 amino acid signal sequence to produce proANP, a 126 amino acid peptide that is the major form of ANP stored in intracellular granules of the atria.
-Following stimulation of atrial cells, proANP is released and rapidly converted to the 28-amino-acid C-terminal mature ANP on the cell surface by the cardiac transmembrane serine protease corin.
-Recently, it was discovered that ANP also can be O-glycosylated.
+The preprohormone is activated via post-translational modification that involves cleavage of the 25 amino acid signal sequence to produce proANP (26–151), a 126 amino acid peptide that is the major form of ANP stored in intracellular granules of the atria.
+Following stimulation of atrial cells, proANP is released and rapidly converted to the 28-amino-acid C-terminal mature ANP (124–151) on the cell surface by the cardiac transmembrane serine protease corin; the remaining N-terminal part is called "NT-proANP" (26–123).

 ANP is secreted in response to: